The Russian connection: A primer on Trump’s cybersecurity feud

 What the Obama administration says

-U.S. President Barack Obama took the intelligence agencies’ findings to heart, striking back at Moscow in late December with a sweeping set of sanctions targeting Russia’s two leading spy agencies, which the U.S. said were involved : The GRU, Russia’s military intelligence agency, and the FSB, the main successor to the Soviet-era KGB.
+Mr. Obama took the intelligence agencies’ findings to heart, striking back at Moscow in late December with a sweeping set of sanctions targeting Russia’s two leading spy agencies, which the U.S. said were involved : The GRU, Russia’s military intelligence agency, and the FSB, the main successor to the Soviet-era KGB.
 Mr. Obama also ordered the expulsion of 35 Russian suspected spies.

 In a statement from Hawaii on Dec.
 29 when he was on vacation, the President condemned Moscow: